 - 1.2.1 Annually, the opportunities to serve as committee members will be widely advertised so that interested citizens can apply. - 1.2.2 The Mayor will appoint members to standing committees. - 1.2.3 Upon recommendation of the Mayor, Council will appoint members to select committees at a Regular Council meeting.
-The Chairs and Vice-Chairs of select committees will be appointed by Council, with the exception of the Youth Focus Committee where the Chair and Vice-Chair will be elected by the committee members. - 1.2.4 Appointments to standing and select committees will be made in July, except in an election year when the timing of appointments may be varied by the Mayor, and as vacancies arise for the remainder of the committee's term. - 1.2.5 Appointments to statutory committees will be made in accordance with the relevant committee's enabling statute or establishment bylaw.
-The Mayor will provide recommendations as required for any appointments to statutory committees that are to be made by Council. - 1.2.6 Appointments to task forces will be made by Council as required, upon the Mayor's recommendation. - 1.2.7 The terms of reference of individual committees will specify the number of members to be appointed to the committee but will normally not be more than 13 members (including the Chair). - 1.2.8 Where external agencies are invited to nominate one of their members to a committee and choose not to do so, Council may fill the vacancy with a member of the community. - 1.2.9 Committee members will serve without pay at the pleasure of Council, unless otherwise provided in the enabling statute or establishment bylaw.
+The Chairs and Vice-Chairs of select committees will be appointed by Council, with the exceptions of the Youth Focus Committee, where the Chair and Vice-Chair will be elected by the committee members, and the Advisory Design Panel, where the Chair and Vice-Chair are architects appointed by the Architectural Institute of British Columbia. - 1.2.4 Appointments to standing and select committees will be made in December, except in an election year when the timing of appointments may be varied by the Mayor, and as vacancies arise for the remainder of the committee's term. - 1.2.5 Appointments to statutory committees will be made in accordance with the relevant committee's enabling statute or establishment bylaw.
+The Mayor will provide recommendations as required for any appointments to statutory committees that are to be made by Council. - 1.2.6 Appointments to task forces will be made by Council as required, upon the Mayor's recommendation. - 1.2.7 The terms of reference of individual committees will specify the number of members to be appointed to the committee but will normally not be more than 13 members (including the Chair). - 1.2.8 Where external agencies are invited to nominate one of their members to a committee and choose not to do so, Council may fill the vacancy with a member of the community.

-- 1.2.10 Committee members appointed by Council must be Port Moody residents, except as provided in a statutory committee enabling statute or establishment bylaw, and except for the eligibility criteria as specified below: - All Port Moody business owners are eligible for the Economic Development Committee; - All students attending a Port Moody school are eligible for the Youth Focus Committee; and - ICBC and HUB nominees to the Transportation Committee are not subject to residency requirements.
+- 1.2.9 Committee members will serve without pay at the pleasure of Council, unless otherwise provided in the enabling statute or establishment bylaw. - 1.2.10 Committee members appointed by Council must be Port Moody residents, except as provided in a statutory committee enabling statute or establishment bylaw, and except for the eligibility criteria as specified below: - All Port Moody business owners are eligible for the Economic Development Committee; - All students attending a Port Moody school are eligible for the Youth Focus Committee; and - ICBC and HUB nominees to the Transportation Committee are not subject to residency requirements.